wednesday2024/projects/extractor & repacker/README.md

  * Image repack does not works and will be removed from next script

- * This tool has been tested with Android 9 Pie, and it extracts the files successfully
+ * This tool has been tested with Android 9 Pie, and it extracts the files successfully.

 ## External help links